Opinion | Taking a glass-is-one-seventh-full view of the GOP

 But this leaves the grim reality that most Republican senators (and nearly all House Republicans) looked at that RNC resolution endorsing the bloody Jan.
 6 insurrection and left it unchallenged.
 Several — including Kevin Cramer (N.D.), Roy Blunt (Mo.), Shelley Moore Capito (W.Va.), Lindsey Graham (S.C.), John Thune (S.D.), Todd Young (Ind.) and Bill Cassidy (La.) — offered criticism of the RNC that tiptoed around the insurrection.
 A few — Josh Hawley of Missouri and Ted Cruz of Texas (who recanted his claim that the insurrectionists were “terrorists”) appeared to defend the RNC’s pro-insurrection position.

-The rudderless House minority Leader, Kevin McCarthy, pretended the resolution didn’t say what it said.
+The rudderless House minority leader, Kevin McCarthy, pretended the resolution didn’t say what it said.
 (Rep. Adam Kinzinger, who with Rep. Liz Cheney was censured by the RNC for serving on the House Jan.
 6 committee, accurately called McCarthy “a feckless, weak, tired man.”)
 And Rep. Elise Stefanik (N.Y.), the No. 3 House Republican, came to the RNC’s defense, saying it “has every right to take any action.”

 Each time Trump, or in this case the Trump-occupied RNC, hits some new low, it sets off a round of speculation: Maybe this will be the time Republicans of conscience finally recoil.
 Yet it never happens.